KHKANG36/Sudoku-Solve/README.md

 You need to configure the AIND environment
  - Setup the [Anaconda](https://www.continuum.io/downloads) environment.
- - Setup the AIND environment : Download the "aind-universal.yml" file in this repository.
-Open a terminal and run "conda env create -f aind-universal.yml" to create the environment.
+ - Setup the AIND environment : Download the `aind-universal.yml` file in this repository.
+Open a terminal and run `conda env create -f aind-universal.yml` to create the environment.

 ## Quickstart Guide